akeneo/pim-helpcenter/content/updates/2020-04/7-data-quality-new-improvements.md

 # Data quality improvements
+To make sure all your products have enriched and consistent content, Data quality insights recommendations and grades are now also available for product models and for more languages.

 ## Data Quality Insights on product models
 ::: meta-data type="Improvement" features="Quality, Data Quality Insights" available="mid-April" link-to-doc="../articles/articles/understand-data-quality.html"